4 effective self-directed learning strategies

 - Flipped classrooms

 Additionally, while “self-directed learning” may live more in the world of pedagogy, “student-centered learning” involves other elements of education.
-For instance, education leaders may work very hard to create a student-centered learning climate where self-directed learning, and other student-centered strategies, can thrive.
+For instance, education leaders may work very hard to create a student-centered learning climate where self-directed pursuits, and other student-centered strategies, can thrive.

 In other words, there are many ways to facilitate a student-centered learning journey, and self-directed learning can help support this wide-ranging goal.